Gluonic evanescent operators: classification and one-loop renormalization: Gluonic evanescent operators

 where the $\delta$ functions are Gram determinants defined as follows.
 We define the generalized Kronecker symbol as

 Given two lists of Lorentz vectors $\{k_i\}$, $\{q_i\}$, $i=1,..,n$, the generalized $\delta$ function is defined as follows:

 It is easy to see that \begin{enumerate} \item If there is a pair of $\{e_i,p_i\}$ contained in $\{k_i\}$ or $\{q_i\}$, (\ref{eq:delta}) is invariant under the gauge transformation $e_i\rightarrow e_i + \alpha\ p_i$.
 Thus \eqref{eq:example-op2} is manifestly gauge invariant. \item The rank of the matrix $k_i\cdot q_j$ is determined by the smaller one of the number $d$ and $n$.
 If $d=4$, then (\ref{eq:delta}) vanishes for $n>4$.
 Thus \eqref{eq:example-op2} is manifestly zero for $d=4$. \end{enumerate} Therefore, the minimal form factor \eqref{eq:example-op2} is nonzero in general $d$ dimensions but vanish in four dimensions.
-Alternatively, one may also compute the minimal form factor using four-dimensional rule \eqref{eq:OFmap-4-dim} and find it vanishing.
+Alternatively, one may also compute the minimal form factor using the four-dimensional rule \eqref{eq:OFmap-4-dim} and find it vanishing.
 Furthermore, one can show that the non-minimal form factors are also zero in four dimensions (which will be discussed later).
 Thus we can conclude that $\mathcal{O}_{\rm e}$ is an evanescent operator.

-It is also instructive to express the gauge invariant basis, such as used in \cite{Boels:2018nrr}, in terms of generalized $\delta$ functions.
+It is also instructive to express the gauge-invariant basis, such as used in \cite{Boels:2018nrr}, in terms of generalized $\delta$ functions.
 For the 4-gluon case, the gauge invariant basis can be chosen as products of building blocks $A_{i;jk}$ and $B_{ij}$:\footnote{ The $B_{ij}$ in (\ref{eq:ADbasis}) is denoted by $D_{ij}$ in \cite{Boels:2018nrr}. }

 where $\mathrm{gr}_n:=\delta^{ p_1 p_2 ... p_n}_{ p_1 p_2 ...p_n}$ is a normalization factor.
 Note that $B_{ij}$ involves a $\delta$ function with rank larger than 4 in the numerator and thus vanishes in four dimensions.
 The gauge invariant basis for four-gluon form factors are in the form of $AAAA$, $AAB$ and $BB$, for example,